sailor777/flask-eppcli/README.md

 # flask-eppcli
 #
 NOTE:
-1. put your client.key and client.pem to "ext"
-2. put your config.py to "app"
+. put your client.key,client.pem and config.py to ./